Nata-Mancic/PortfolioProject/README.md

 * Visualization: Tableau Public

 ## Data Cleaning
 I used Microsoft Excel for cleaning the files.
-Firstly I checked for duplicates and for missing values, after that I removed columns that are unnecessary for this analysis: start_station_id, end_station_id, start_lat, start_lng, end_lat, end_lng.
+Firstly I checked for duplicates, misspelled and missing values, after that I removed columns that are unnecessary for this analysis: start_station_id, end_station_id, start_lat, start_lng, end_lat, end_lng.

 I created new columns: ride_length (ended_at - started_at) and day_of_week (from 1 = Monday through 7 = Sunday).

+## Data Analysis
+I used PostgreSQL to create database for Cyclistic bike-share analysis.
+I imported .csv files for each month in 2023, and use UNION function to combine tables for each month into one table.